 - tax-free component

 If you receive a superannuation lump sum on or after your preservation age, and before the age of 60, you can take advantage of the low-rate cap, an indexed lifetime limit that applies to your taxable component.
-You can receive up to $200,000 for the 2017/2018 year of your taxable component tax-free, provided your component is a taxed element (the taxable component of your super benefit will be a taxed element, unless you’re a long-term public servant who is a member of an older public sector super scheme).
-The low-rate cap was $195,000 during the 2016/2017 year.
+You can receive up to $205,000 for the 2018/2019 year (or $200,000 for the 2017/2018 year) of your taxable component tax-free, provided your component is a taxed element (the taxable component of your super benefit will be a taxed element, unless you’re a long-term public servant who is a member of an older public sector super scheme).

-If you retire on or after reaching your preservation age, you can receive up to $200,000 (for the 2017/2018 year) of the taxable component of your lump sum.
-The $200,000 low-rate cap (or $195,000 for 2016/2017 year) is in addition to any tax-free component making up your super benefit.
+If you retire on or after reaching your preservation age, you can receive up to $205,000 (for the 2018/2019 year) or $200,000 (for the 2017/2018 year) of the taxable component of your lump sum.
+The low-rate cap is in addition to any tax-free component making up your super benefit.
 If your superannuation lump sum includes a tax-free component, you also receive that part of the benefit tax-free.

 Note: The single low-rate cap applies to all benefits received over your lifetime, rather than a fresh limit applicable for each benefit payment.
-If you have withdrawn super benefits in the past, you may have used up some, or nearly all, of your low-rate cap of $200,000 applicable for the 2017/2018 year, which means you may have to pay tax on the taxable component when you take additional lump sums.
-(The low-rate cap was $195,000 for the 2016/2017 year, and for the 2015/2016 year, and $185,000 for the 2014/2015 year.)
+If you have withdrawn super benefits in the past, you may have used up some, or nearly all, of your low-rate cap of the $205,000 applicable for the 2018/2019 year (or $200,000 applicable for the 2017/2018 year), which means you may have to pay tax on the taxable component when you take additional lump sums.

-Reminder: If you receive a superannuation lump sum on or after the age of 60 (except for super lump sums from an untaxed source), then that lump sum is tax-free (for more information about the tax treatment of super benefits for over-60s, see SuperGuide article Tax-free super for over-60s, except for some).
+Reminder: If you receive a superannuation lump sum on or after the age of 60 (except for super lump sums from an untaxed source), then that lump sum is tax-free (for more information about the tax treatment of super benefits for over-60s, see SuperGuide articles Tax-free super for over-60s, except for some and Super tax tables: When OVER 60 years of age).

-For a schedule of the tax treatment of superannuation lump sums received before the age of 60, see SuperGuide article Retiring before the age of 60: the tax deal.
+For a more detailed explanation of the tax treatment of superannuation lump sums received before the age of 60, see SuperGuide article Retiring before the age of 60: the tax deal and Super tax tables: When UNDER 60 years of age.

 Super pension only

 By putting the right structure in place and choosing an appropriate superannuation pension, you can avoid paying tax altogether when taking super benefits before the age of 60.
-Further, any earnings on assets used to finance your super pension (in retirement phase) are tax-free.
+Further, any earnings on assets used to finance your super pension in retirement phase are exempt from tax (for more information see SuperGuide section Retirement phase (formerly called Pension phase)).

 Lump sum and super pension